 Nobody likes a dusty home.
 Firstly, it can trigger allergic reactions (1).
 Secondly, it’s pretty unsightly.
 And lastly, it can actually cause damage to your furniture.

+After hours of research, we put together this list.
+It’s based on real customer reviews, expert advice, and our own dusting experience.
 Whatever you’re in the market for, our recommendations will help you minimize the dust in your home!

 - Picks up & traps dust